Unsolicited telephone calls misusing our name - We do not nuisance cold call -

 This article was published on January 13th, 2017

 This is one of the most frequently asked questions for family lawyers when a client contemplating divorce.
-Like most urban myths, there is a grain of truth in it, but like almost every other legal question the answer is “it depends”.
+Like most urban myths, there is a grain of truth in it, but like almost every other legal question, the answer is “it depends”.

 Lawyers call it a “discretionary jurisdiction” – which basically means that the Judge has to do what he or she thinks is appropriate in the case.
-The difficultly is that whilst most Judges will probably have broadly similar ideas about the appropriate result, no two will agree exactly – so a different Judge hearing the case on a different day might come up with a different outcome.
+The difficulty is that whilst most Judges will probably have broadly similar ideas about the appropriate result, no two will agree exactly.
+Therefore, a different Judge hearing the case on a different day might come up with a different outcome.

-The only certainty in the process is that if the couple do not reach agreement, the process of having the Court decide is both stressful an expensive – and for most ordinary couples it will eat significantly into the value of the estate, meaning that each of them will receive less then if they reach a compromise.
+The only certainty in the process is that if the couple does not reach an agreement, the process of having the Court decide is both stressful and expensive.
+For most ordinary couples, it will eat significantly into the value of the estate, meaning that each of them will receive less than if they reach a compromise.
 It is for that reason that family lawyers encourage separating couples to be constructive and realistic with each other.

 For an informal chat and to find out about divorce, cohabitation agreements and declaration trusts, please contact our family law team on FREEPHONE 0800 1979 345.

 Thorneycroft specialist solicitors offer expert help and advice on the legal and financial implications of a relationship breakdown.